-- Common Ailments Service all 13 pharmacies in the locality provide this service - Emergency Contraception 10 pharmacies offer the Emergency Contraception Service There are 3 pharmacies that do not currently provide the service; these are located in Cardigan (2) and New Quay - Influenza Vaccinations 11 pharmacies offered Influenza vaccinations in 2020/21 There are 2 pharmacies who didn't provide the service in 2020/21 these were located in Lampeter and New Quay - Emergency Supply of Medication all 13 pharmacies offer the Emergency Supply of Medication Service
+- Common Ailments Service all 13 pharmacies in the locality provide this service - Emergency Contraception 10 pharmacies offer the Emergency Contraception Service - There are 3 pharmacies that do not currently provide the service; these are located in Cardigan (2) and New Quay - Influenza Vaccinations 11 pharmacies offered Influenza vaccinations in 2020/21 There are 2 pharmacies who didn't provide the service in 2020/21 these were located in Lampeter and New Quay

-- Smoking Cessation Services (L2) 10 pharmacies offer L2 (supply of NRT) There are 3 pharmacies that do not currently offer the service these are located in New Quay, Aberporth and Llanybydder - Smoking Cessation (L3) 8 pharmacies offer L3 supply of NRT & counselling There are 5 pharmacies that do not currently offer the service these are located in New Quay, Aberporth, Llandysul, Lampeter and Llanybydder - Patient Sharps all 13 pharmacies offer the patient sharps service
+- Emergency Supply of Medication all 13 pharmacies offer the Emergency Supply of Medication Service - Smoking Cessation Services (L2) 10 pharmacies offer L2 (supply of NRT) There are 3 pharmacies that do not currently offer the service these are located in New Quay, Aberporth and Llanybydder - Smoking Cessation (L3) 8 pharmacies offer L3 supply of NRT & counselling There are 5 pharmacies that do not currently offer the service these are located in New Quay, Aberporth, Llandysul, Lampeter and Llanybydder - Patient Sharps all 13 pharmacies offer the patient sharps service

-There is sufficient provision for the listed enhanced services to meet the likely needs of residents in the locality overall, but there are gaps in provision of Smoking Cessation Level 2 and 3, Emergency Contraception and Flu Vaccinations in specific areas of the locality.
-Due to the rural nature of the locality, gaps in enhanced service availability can have a significant impact on patients.
+There is sufficient provision for the listed enhanced services to meet the likely needs of residents in the locality overall, but there are pharmacies who do not provide Smoking Cessation Level 2 and 3, Emergency Contraception and Flu Vaccinations in specific areas of the locality.
+Due to the rural nature of the locality, where enhanced services are not available this can have a significant impact on patients.